Panjshir offensives (Soviet–Afghan War)

-The Panjshir offensives (Панджшерские операции – Panjsher Operations) were a series of battles from 1980 to 1985 between the Soviet Army and groups of Afghan mujahideen under Ahmad Shah Massoud.
+The Panjshir offensives (Панджшерские операции – Panjsher Operations) were a series of battles from 1980 to 1985 between the Soviet Army, the Afghan Armed Forces and groups of Afghan mujahideen under Ahmad Shah Massoud.
 The goal of these offensives was control of the strategic Panjshir Valley in Afghanistan, during the Soviet–Afghan War of the 1980s.

 These battles saw some of the most violent fighting of the whole war.
 During the nine campaigns launched, coordinated Soviet assaults would regularly drive out the mujahideen from the valley, but they would return as soon as the Soviets left.

 A strategic objective

 The Panjshir Valley lies 70 km north of Kabul, in the Hindu Kush mountains close to the Salang Pass, which connects Kabul to the northern areas of Afghanistan and further on to Uzbekistan, then part of the Soviet Union.
 In June 1979, an insurrection led by Ahmad Shah Massoud expelled all government forces, and the valley became a guerrilla stronghold.
 From the Panjshir, mujahideen groups frequently carried out ambushes of Soviet convoys bringing supplies to the 40th Army stationed in Afghanistan.
 The Salang Pass became a dangerous area, and Soviet truck drivers were even awarded decorations for having successfully crossed it.
 The pressure on the logistics system led the Soviet command to try to dislodge the rebels.

 Massoud only had the support of Britain's MI6 who were able to supply intelligence via radios and was able to coordinate his forces and be warned of any impending Soviet attacks.
 The Cheltenham-based GCHQ intercepted and translated Soviet battle plan communications which was then relayed to the Afghans.
 An annual mission of two MI6 officers, as well as military instructors, were sent to Massoud and his fighters.
 MI6 also helped to retrieve crashed Soviet helicopters from Afghanistan.